| Through the hype -- What is the Internet? A

 group members across the country, or even across th world without the

-The Internet can also be used as a fast and cheap way of getting up-to-date
+delay (or expense) of the postal service.
+Key Point: The Internet can also be used as a fast and cheap way of getting up-to-date

 information from other groups and sources.
 Whether you need information